mxagar/text_sentiment/README.md

 # Text Sentiment Analysis: A Collection of Notes and Examples

-This repository collects/links projects related to text sentiment analysis, as well as some high level notes on the techniques used in the field.
+This repository collects/links projects related to text **sentiment analysis**, as well as some high level notes on the techniques used in the field, always focusing on **supervised text classification**.

 :warning: Important notes, first of all: